-- A simple frame-type model with appropriate mass distribution and flexible support, which has the potential capability of simulating the development of a plastic hinge by the appropriate coupling of plastic rotations with soil flexibility. - A 3-D FE model with equivalent cube-type foundation supported on springs of non-uniform properties with the use of LUSAS code. - A complete 3-D model with concrete cracking/crashing capabilities supported on geometrically non-linear (compression only) springs with the use of the FE code ANSYS. - A complete linear elastic 3-D model with a detailed representation of the additional C220 connecting steel beams as well as of the cables that attach the deck to the foundation with the use of the FE code ANSYS. - Two alternative 3-D models inclusive of the surrounding soil as modeled with solid elements (Figure 9) - A 3-D pier model supported on elastic foundation that is simulated using the Cone theory developed by Wolf. - A complete 3-D far field-soil-pier model preformed within the framework of a comprehensive FEM/BEM approach (Manos et al., 2005a).
+- A simple frame-type model with appropriate mass distribution and flexible support, which has the potential capability of simulating the development of a plastic hinge by the appropriate coupling of plastic rotations with soil flexibility. - A 3-D FE model with equivalent cube-type foundation supported on springs of non-uniform properties with the use of LUSAS code. - A complete 3-D model with concrete cracking/crashing capabilities supported on geometrically nonlinear (compression only) springs with the use of the FE code ANSYS. - A complete linear elastic 3-D model with a detailed representation of the additional C220 connecting steel beams as well as of the cables that attach the deck to the foundation with the use of the FE code ANSYS. - Two alternative 3-D models inclusive of the surrounding soil as modeled with solid elements (Fig. 9) - A 3D FE model (Fig. 10) accounting for both pier uplift at the soil-foundation interface (i.e. through uni-lateral springs resisting only compression forces at the soil-foundation interface) and material non-linearity for the soil (using Von-Mises material law for the soil solid elements). - A 3-D pier model supported on elastic foundation that is simulated using the Cone theory developed by Wolf. - A complete 3-D far field-soil-pier model preformed within the framework of a comprehensive FEM/BEM approach (Manos et al., 2005a).

 The last simulation, mobilizing this particular BEM approach, was based on the so called Thin-Layer Method while the soil was idealized as homogeneous infinite half space (Renault and Meskouris, 2005).
-The coupling of the pier-foundation-subsoil system was formulated with nonrelaxed boundary conditions employing Greens functions which were based on the frequency domain formulation.
+The coupling of the pier-foundation-subsoil system was formulated with non-relaxed boundary conditions employing Greens functions which were based on the frequency domain formulation.
 For the models that soil flexibility was modeled with springs, the required stiffness matrix was calculated based on the theory of Mylonakis et al. (2002).
-The soil-related properties were determined from the measured response of the 6th story model structure that is placed nearby (Figure 1) as well as from the available in-situ cross-hole measurements.
+The soil-related properties were determined from the measured response of the 6th story model structure that is placed nearby (Fig. 1) as well as from the available in-situ cross-hole measurements.